nautechsystems/nautilus_trader/README.md

 ## Features

 - **Fast** - Core written in Rust with asynchronous networking using [tokio](https://crates.io/crates/tokio)
-- **Reliable** - Type-safety and thread-safety through Rust.
+- **Reliable** - Type safety and thread safety through Rust.
 Redis backed performant state persistence
 - **Portable** - OS independent, runs on Linux, macOS, Windows.
 Deploy using Docker
 - **Flexible** - Modular adapters mean any REST, WebSocket, or FIX API can be integrated
 - **Advanced** - Time in force `IOC`, `FOK`, `GTD`, `AT_THE_OPEN`, `AT_THE_CLOSE`, advanced order types and conditional triggers.
 Execution instructions `post-only`, `reduce-only`, and icebergs.
 Contingency order lists including `OCO`, `OTO`